mrdotss/cold-automation-forensic/README.md

 ## Future Enhancements

 Stay tuned for more features that will be released next year.
 These features will enhance the capabilities of RAAS, providing more powerful tools for data acquisition and analysis.

+## License

+This project use Stisla, and Stisla is under the [MIT License](https://github.com/stisla/stisla/blob/master/LICENSE).